What We're Fighting For

 -

-Invest in apprenticeship and training programs so local workers can step into the high-tech, high-demand jobs of the future.
+Invest in apprenticeship and training programs so local workers can step into the high-tech and high-demand jobs of our future.

 -

-Ensure trade policies protect American workers from unfair competition and offshoring.
+Renegotiate trade deals to ensure policies boost U.S. manufacturing and protect American workers from unfair competition and offshoring.

 Putting the Focus Back on Education